tavip/linux/Documentation/labs/app_dev_debug.rst

    13              *bug=f(1, 2);
    (gdb)

-The first command you use is run .
+The first command you use is run.
 This command will start running the program.
 If this command receives arguments from the user, they will be sent to the program.
 Before going to the basic commands in gdb, let's demonstrate how to troubleshoot a program using the core file:

 .. code-block:: bash